chde9352/2015week1/deliverables/README.md

 Example:

 **What is your name?**
-Sir Student of Ruby
+Christian Dean

 **What is your quest?**
-I seek the Rails
+I want to learn more about code and how to utilize tools to make my business succeed.

 **What is your favorite color?**
-~~Green~~ edit:  No, blue.
-Blue!
+Green is my favorite color!

 For projects on Code Academy, or other external exercises, please just paste a link into your deliverables file where we can see the result.

 ### Section 1: The Front End
 #### Required - Answer these questions in the deliverables file, and complete the following.
 What is the role of HTML in a web page?
+HTML is the language, or code, used to edit and position the text, images, frames and other web page elements.
 What is the role of CSS in a web page?
+CSS is an enhanced form of HTML, and makes it easier to edit the looks of a web page.
 What is the role of Javascript in a web page?
+Java script primarily to make a website more active or visual, it can not go without html / css and works with it but is seperate from html and css.

 ---